 Looking for something specific?
 Try the search box at the top of the page.

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Continue reading the rest of this article
+I thought I would show off the early beta release… Hankering to read the rest of “Lucky Ace Slots – My next iOS game?”
+Click this link!

 For the past six weeks I have been busily developing a new iOS game and getting it ready for a January launch.
 It is now at a state where I can start showing off some of the work that has taken place.
-The computers I work on are set up to take a snapshot of… Continue reading the rest of this article
+The computers I work on are set up to take a snapshot of… Need to read the rest of “Four weeks work in nine minutes?”
+Click on this link!

 Hung out at AngelhackLA Hackathon on Dec 1st and 2nd.
 Found two guys who were looking to create a simple little iOS app, so we built a proof-of-concept.
 Here’s a capture of the work I did over the two days.
-The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Need to read the rest of “#angelhackLA Hackathon–Weekend of fun!?”
-Click this link!
+The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Continue reading the remainder of the article

 A little over a month ago I interviewed with a small start-up company in Los Angeles doing some very cool work on a serious game for military and medical usage.
 Essentially it is an ultrasound simulation game that teaches medical personnel how to read an ultrasound image.
-This particular company had a unique twist on… Click this link to continue reading the rest of the post
+This particular company had a unique twist on… Hankering to get the rest of “Ultrasound iPhone Device?”
+Click this link!

 This is a brief update to a previous article I posted about porting M.A.M.E. to the Microsoft XBOX.
 I have managed to remove just about all of the bugs in the rendering code.
 It’s even a little faster than it was before.
-I’ve fixed all the blown out colour & gamma problems and the sizing… Thirsting to get the remainder of “M.A.M.E.
+I’ve fixed all the blown out colour & gamma problems and the sizing… Need to read the remainder of “M.A.M.E.
 Emulator for Microsoft XBOX Update?”
-Use this link!
+Click here!